-Layered Up: The OSI Model Explained Through WAN / Internet Connectivity
+Layered Up: OSI Model Explained Through WAN and Connectivity

 Determining exactly what you’re getting when talking to a service provider can be an exercise in frustration.
 They’re likely to use technical jargon, and you might find yourself nodding with a forced smile as they ramble on with jargon about OSI layers, security, and how your data gets routed.